 TORI: It’s almost summer and ticks seem to get worse every year!
 Are there natural ways to protect our pets from parasites?

 Judy: I don’t use any chemicals on my dogs and I haven’t for years.
-We use essential oil sprays and only apply them daily if I know my dogs are going to be in a tick area.
+We use essential oil sprays and apply them daily if I know my dogs are going to be in a tick-infested area.
 Fall tends to be a bigger time for fleas.
 With seven dogs and four cats, you get a bunch of fleas in the house.
-We didn’t have to resort to chemicals.
+But we haven’t had to resort to chemicals.
 We give everyone a bath in essential oil flea and tick shampoo as well as spray them with flea and tick sprays.
 We just kept repeating that cycle every week.
 And within a few weeks, no more fleas.
-Life is good.

 CHECK OUT THE SHOP!